-Join us for the Second Annual Savor for Students Grand Tasting, as we gather at The Ritz-Carlton, St. Louis to meet and mingle with the city’s finest chefs.
-All proceeds benefit LIFT FOR LIFE ACADEMY.
-Attendees can engage and interact directly with the chefs as they delight in memorable tapas-style bites showcasing the best of the local restaurant scene.
-For those lucky foodies who attend, tastes will be highlighted by selections from Kevin Nashan, recently named best chef in the Midwest by the prestigious James Beard Foundation.
+Join us for the 3rd Annual Savor for Students Grand Tasting Event, as we gather at The Ritz-Carlton, St. Louis to meet and mingle with the Region’s finest chefs — and raise much-needed funds for LIFT FOR LIFE ACADEMY.
+Attendees can engage and interact directly with the chefs as they delight in memorable tapas-style bites showcasing the best of the local and regional restaurant scene.
+For those lucky foodies who attend, tastes will be highlighted by selections from the area’s top Chefs including our local James Beard honorees.

-Savor for Students was conceptualized by Melissa Lee, Executive Assistant Manager – Culinary/Food & Beverage for The Ritz-Carlton, St. Louis, and a supporter of LIFT FOR LIFE ACADEMY.
+Savor for Students was conceptualized by Melissa Lee, Executive Chef for The Ritz-Carlton, St. Louis, and a supporter of LIFT FOR LIFE ACADEMY.
 Her invitation to the chefs was simple: “Please help us to make a difference in the lives of children in St. Louis.
 With your support, we can ignite the passion in these young hearts, and encourage and inspire them to pursue their dreams.”

 PARTICIPATING CHEFS AND RESTAURANT

 - Mai Lee– Qui Tran

 - Niche Food Group – Gerard Craft

 - Sidney Street Café and Peacemaker Lobster & Crab Co. – Kevin Nashan

 - Tempus– Ben Grupe

 - Seoul Taco – David Choi

 - Lift For Life Academy – Kenny Hayden